mivehk/Family-Health-Portal/README.md

 # Family Health Portal Project

-This project demonstrates the benefits of a family web portal, which records family members health records and laboratory test reuslts. please take a look at the Demo: https://dev17.miveh-nejad.info
+This project demonstrates the benefits of a family web portal, which records family members health records and laboratory test reuslts. please take a look at the Demo at: https://dev17.miveh-nejad.info

 ---